JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 - why use callback and useMemo is the same.
 - the only way to stop a re-render of a component that is not needed to re-render in a tree kig
+- Clean effects
+- Separating event for effects(this is in beta)

 # questions to be answer

 - What is the diffting and patching on React?
 - What is the cycle of life of a React component?
   R/:Mounting, re-render, unmount.